 Cohesive gel implants are a new type of implant which can be used in some patients.
 These implants are useful in very thin patients who need an implant placed above the muscle.
 They help prevent some problems such as rippling or the ability to feel the implant which can be a problem with saline implants.
 These implants are different than the original silicone implant because the internal gel is solid rather than liquid.
 In this way the silicone will not come out of the implant in the event of a shell rupture.
 The choice of implant is made with the patient after a discussion with your plastic surgeon.

-While breast implants are available in a wide variety of different sizes, they are also available in two distinct shapes: round and teardrop.
+While breast implants are available in a wide variety of different sizes.
 Understanding the differences between these implant types is an integral step in choosing the right breast implant for your body and your operation.